|

 Nagle Road in Sharon.
 It continued southwest a little and ended along the north bank

-of the Manistee River
+of the Manistee River.

 - A portion of the former LSSL grade was used by the M&NE